Incredibly flavourful stuffed roasted peppers. Serve with a side salad and some good bread.

-A very tasty and interesting vegetable side dish.
+A very hearty vegetable side dish.

 This is a side-dish that you can make entirely in the microwave, making it ideal for times when your stove is already full-out committed — or just for times when you don’t want any pots or pans wash-up.